 ONHSA provides a front door to Yale and its resources for the people and organizations of greater New Haven.

-Vice President for New Haven & State Affairs & Campus Development
+Vice President for New Haven and State Affairs & Campus Development

 Mr. Alexander retired in 1996 from the Rouse Company to engage in civic activities after twenty-five years as a senior executive with the company.
-At Rouse, he was Senior Vice President and Director of the Commercial Development Division, responsible for the development of retail and mixed-use properties throughout the United States.
-Many major urban projects were executed under his direction, including Harborplace, Miami’s Bayside, and Boston’s Faneuil Hall Marketplace.
+At Rouse, he was senior vice president and director of the commercial development division, responsible for the development of retail and mixed-use properties throughout the United States.
+Many major urban projects were executed under his direction, including Harborplace in Baltimore, Miami’s Bayside, and Portland’s Pioneer Place.

 Mr. Alexander was a civic leader in Baltimore, where he served on numerous boards including the Baltimore Symphony Orchestra; the Columbia Foundation, of which he was president; and Goucher College, where he chaired the board of trustees and was a recipient of the John Franklin Goucher medal for service to the institution.

 In New Haven, Mr. Alexander chairs the board of Market New Haven and serves or has served on the boards of the Economic Development Corporation of New Haven, Yale-New Haven Hospital, the International Festival of Arts and Ideas, the Community Foundation for Greater New Haven, Science Park Development Corporation, Tweed Airport Authority, and Connecticut Public Broadcasting.
 In 2009 he received the Greater New Haven Chamber of Commerce Community Leadership Award.